Over 1,000 Five Star Reviews

 Unlike lab-created diamonds, natural diamonds form entirely through geological processes without human involvement.
 Each stone develops under specific conditions deep within the Earth, resulting in subtle internal characteristics that make every diamond distinct.

-How Natural Diamonds Are Formed
+How Natural Diamonds Are Formed?

-Natural diamonds form approximately 90 to 150 miles beneath the Earth's surface in the mantle.
-At these depths, carbon is exposed to extreme conditions—temperatures exceeding 2,000°F and pressures more than 700,000 pounds per square inch.
+Natural diamonds form approximately 90 to 150 miles beneath the Earth’s surface in the mantle.
+At these depths, carbon is exposed to extreme conditions — temperatures exceeding 2,000°F and pressures more than 700,000 pounds per square inch.
 Under these conditions, carbon atoms crystallize into the tightly bonded lattice structure that defines a diamond.

 However, formation is only part of the story.
 For diamonds to reach the Earth’s surface, they must travel upward through powerful volcanic eruptions.
 These eruptions create vertical rock formations called kimberlite or lamproite pipes, which act as natural transport channels.

-Over millions of years, erosion exposes these deposits, allowing diamonds to be discovered and become available for mining.
-Most natural diamonds are between 1 and 3.5 billion years old—making them significantly older than dinosaurs and even many continental landmasses.
+Most natural diamonds are between 1 and 3.5 billion years old — making them significantly older than dinosaurs and even many continental landmasses.

-History of Natural Diamonds
+Natural Diamonds History

 Natural diamonds have a history as captivating as their brilliance.